 Well, I'm here to tell you it is NOT with a rolling pin.
 Can you use a rolling pin with this recipe?
 Sure.
 However, it's not what I'm going to recommend.

-The reason I don't recommend a rolling pin is because it removes all the air bubbles from the dough that create that super fluffy and crunchy crust you see in my pictures.
+The reason I don't recommend a rolling pin is that it removes all the air bubbles from the dough that create that super fluffy and crunchy crust you see in my pictures.

 Instead, I recommend following the steps below: